|Cynthia Beth Rubin (b. Rochester NY) is a new media artist whose works frequently evoke cultural

 Rubin’s work can be seen at:

-Her work has been featured in the New York Times, the New Yorker, the Huffington Post, the NY Daily News, the NY Jewish Week, and in "Tradition and Transformation: Three Millennia of Jewish Art and Architecture" by Ori Z. Soltes.
+Her art has been featured in the New York Times, the New Yorker, the Huffington Post, the NY Daily News, Art Criticism, Ars Judaica, the NY Jewish Week, and in "Tradition and Transformation: Three Millennia of Jewish Art and Architecture" by Ori Z. Soltes.

-Verwer has shown and curated in numerous galleries and museums including the Yeshiva University Museum, the Philadelphia Museum of Jewish Art, Anne Frank Center For Mutual Respect, Center for Jewish History, the Mizel Museum, Reginald Lewis Museum of African-American Art, Canton Museum of Art, and the Holocaust Memorial Center.
+Verwer has shown (and curated) in numerous venues, including the Jerusalem Biennale, Yeshiva University Museum, Amstelkerk and Reinwardt Academy in Amsterdam, the Philadelphia Museum of Jewish Art, Anne Frank Center USA, the Mizel Museum, Lewis Museum of African-American Art, and the Holocaust Memorial Center.